swapnild333/devops-cloud-interview-guide/03-linux/linux-devops-interview-prep.md

 ### 28. Root password lost — what do you do?
 Boot into GRUB recovery → single-user/rescue mode → remount filesystem writable → reset root password → reboot.

+On EC2 there’s no interactive GRUB access like a physical box, so the fix is a volume swap: stop the instance, detach its root EBS volume, attach it to a separate healthy instance as a secondary disk, mount and chroot into it, reset the password directly in that filesystem’s /etc/shadow, then detach and reattach the volume back to the original instance as its root volume and start it up.
+The key idea is you’re never logging into the broken instance at all — you’re editing its password file from outside, using an instance you already have working access to.”

 ### 29. What is SELinux and why is disabling it risky?
 Provides Mandatory Access Control (MAC) — restricts process access even when standard Linux permissions would allow it.
 **Prod angle:** A compromised web server has its blast radius limited by SELinux policy.